joelcoxokc/mvvm/README.md

 $ mvvm new
 ```

-mvvm will build a sample module ready application.
-In your current working directory.
+mvvm will build a sample module ready application in your current working directory.

-**Make you run npm install && bower install**
+**Make sure you run npm install && bower install**

-you can run the application by simply running the following command
+After npm and bower install, You can run the application by simply running the following command.

 ```bash
 $ gulp